 It's just not going to take that many jobs.

-I don't know that the robots will do the manual labor, you know, unless they're dedicated robots that are you know just for industry.
+I don't know that the robots will do the manual labor, you know, unless they're dedicated robots that are, you know, just for industry.

-That might that might happen.
+That might happen.

-But no generic robots, I just don't see it happening.
+I just don't see it happening.

 Well, Elon Musk seems to be making all the right moves with Tesla lately, now that he's out of politics.

-So one of my predictions that I kept in my head, I I feel like I did not say this out loud, but maybe you can remind me if I ever said this out loud.
+So one of my predictions that I kept in my head, I feel like I did not say this out loud, but maybe you can remind me if I ever said this out loud.

-People have really short memories, and uh I assumed that if uh Elon Musk ever left politics and just said, all right, I'm gonna work on my companies again, the people would get over it, and all of their hatred for Elon would get go away, and I thought in a matter of months.
+And I assumed that if Elon Musk ever left politics and just said, all right, I'm going to work on my companies again, that people would get over it and all of their hatred for Elon would go away.

-We've got the the Robotox, the Robo Taxi is in operation and expanding.
+We've got the RoboTaxi is in operation and expanding.

-We've got uh full self-driving.
+We've got full self-driving.

-Uh we've got apparently the numbers are pretty good.
+We've got, apparently, the numbers are pretty good.

-Um, there are more affordable models coming.
+There are more affordable models coming.

-He's got his pay package is in place, but here's the best part.
+He's got his pay package in place.

-This this is pure Elon Musk.
+This is pure Elon Musk.

-Now that would be sort of an unusual thing to do.
+Now, that would be sort of an unusual thing to do.

-Um, you know, it's not sort of the time when people would buy a billion dollars of their stock.
+You know, it's not sort of the time when people would buy a billion dollars of their stock.

-More likely, this is a type when people would be pruning their stock and using the money for something else, but he put a billion dollars into Tesla.
+More likely, this is a time when people would be pruning their stock and using the money for something else.

 Now, why would he do that?

-So he made one trade, it's probably worth 10 billion dollars in a few years.
+It's probably worth $10 billion in a few years.

 So anyway, in case you don't know, I do own some Tesla stock.

-So when I talk about the stock price and the the future of Tesla, you should know that I have a monetary incentive.
+So when I talk about the stock price and the future of Tesla, you should know that I have a monetary incentive.

-I don't think it's affecting what I say, but you know, people are biased people.
+I don't think it's affecting what I say, but, you know, people are biased people.

 So in all likelihood, it's biasing what I say about Tesla.